ARUCC-MyCreds-National-Network/en-CA/VerifierGuide.md

    ]
 }
 ```
-#### What changes are required for the verifier?
+#### What changes are required by the verifier?
 For a verifier to configure a presentation template correctly, following changes are required to verify the learner's claims and credentials.

    1. Give your presentation template a unique `name`.
 The `name` is intended to be used internally to let you manage your templates.
 It will not be shown to the learner while using wallet.
    2. The `domain` indicates the tenant URl that belong to a **Verifier**.
 This must always match your tenant URL or custom domain if you have set one up.
    3. The `reason` is shown in the learner's mobile wallet to give context around why a credential is being requested by the verifier.
    4. The `type` is the credential type that the learner's mobile wallet will use to find matching credentials that it holds.
    5. The `issuer` in `trustedIssuer` filters which credentials will be acceptable.
 An employer, for instance, might only accept the public DIDs of certain universities.
 You can add multiple trusted issuers inside the `trustedIssuer` array.

->Note: Verifier need to take note of the `ID` of the presentation template to utilise it in the verification process.
+   > Note: Verifier need to take note of the `Id` of the presentation template to utilise it in the verification process.

 4. __Verifier Setup__: There are two approaches available for the Verifiers in the ARUCC ecosystem, depending on the integration pattern being used: